mediamicroservices/mm/README.md

 this variable is the email address (or addresses) that notifications will be sent to once makebroadcast has been run on a file.

 **20. FILEMAKER_DB**
-this variable stores the name of the FileMaker database that is used in checksum2filemaker to upload metadata from processed files to a FileMaker database.
+This variable stores the name of the FileMaker database that is used in checksum2filemaker to upload metadata from processed files to a FileMaker database.
 You may leave this variable blank if you do not use FileMaker.

 **21. VOLADJUST**
 This variable must be set to yes (Y) or no (N).
 If set to yes, volume will be run through a volume adjustment filter and adjusted accordingly during transcoding.